 If an eligible hospital or CAH receives notification that they are subject to a Medicare Promoting Interoperability payment adjustment and believes there is an error, they can apply for reconsideration during the applicable application period.

 Eligible hospitals and CAHs may be exempted from the Medicare downward payment adjustment if they can show that compliance with the requirement for being a meaningful EHR user would result in a significant hardship.
 To be considered for an exception (to avoid a downward payment adjustment), eligible hospitals and CAHs must complete and submit a Hardship Exception Application.
 If approved, the hardship exception is valid for only one payment adjustment year.
 Eligible hospitals and CAHs would need to submit a new application for subsequent years and in no case may an eligible hospital or CAH be granted an exception for more than 5 years.

 Medicare Hardship Exception Application

 - Eligible Hospital and CAH Hardship Exception Application

-- The deadline for eligible hospitals to submit hardship forms for the 2020 payment adjustment years, based on the EHR reporting period in 2018, is July 1, 2019.
+- The period for eligible hospitals to submit hardship forms for the 2020 payment adjustment years has ended.

 - The deadline for CAHs to submit hardship forms for the 2018 payment adjustment, based on the EHR reporting period in 2018, is November 30, 2019.